 While implementing guerrilla stealth marketing strategies, marketers can easily do away with repetitive advertisement exposure.
 This saves a lot of costs and avoids unnecessary expenditure.
 Secondly, they need not shoot in studios or posh locations with extraordinary background and all that jazz.
 Instead, they can make simple videos using ad heroes or icons, whose presence shall be a medium to seed interest among viewers.
 This further cut down costs to minimum expense.

 Finally, although it requires a tactful approach, it saves a lot of time and effort of the marketers.
 At the same time, it is more hassle-free and convenient.
 Above all, it ensures optimum utilization of stealth marketing budget as buzz and hypes are sure to bring people closer to the brand.

 Types of Stealths Marketing

 PR campaigns for B2B goods indirectly convince businessmen about the utility of a particular commodity.
 Testimonials of relatable business contacts and peers strengthen brand and product image within the industry.
 Press and news releases, which is often a part of PR campaign, also adds credibility to the brand and enhances brand value in the business community.

 - For Consumer Goods: –

 There are ad heroes who become a medium to create buzz.
 For example, when a sports icon or film star starts talking about the product, which is indifferent from conventional advertising, it not only draws the attention of the fans but also the mind of the general public.
 Here, the heroes are paid to express their real-life experience of using a particular product or service.
-As it is more real in nature, people start believing it and develop a quick interest in trying out the commodity.
+As it is more real in nature, people start believing it and develop a quick interest in trying out the commodity and stealth marketing.